mehrshadina/video_editor_bot/README.md

 This project is licensed under the MIT License.

-vbnet

 Feel free to customize this template according to the specifics of your project.
 Include more details, explanations, or sections as needed.
-Make sure to update placeholders like `your-username` and `your-bot-token` with your actual GitHub username and Telegram bot token.
+Make sure to update placeholders like `mehrshadina` and `@evideoe_bot` with your actual GitHub username and Telegram bot token.